spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 You can validate that the snapshot was updated by launching a local deployment (`Ctrl + L`/`Cmd + L` in your Unity Editor) and looking in the [Inspector](https://docs.improbable.io/reference/latest/shared/operate/inspector).

+> **Note:** If you have a local deployment running, make sure to close it before launching a new one!

 ![World view in the Inspector showing the `HealthPickup` entity]({{assetRoot}}assets/health-pickups-tutorial/health-pickup-inspector-1.png)

 If we were to test the game at this point, the health pack entity would appear in the inspector but not in-game.
 This is because we have not yet defined how to represent the entity on your client or server-workers.
 We'll do this in the next section.